Ruksana22/Power_Bi_Projects_Ruksana/NETFLIX_PROJECT/README.md

 ---

 ✅ 4.
 Country-wise Content Distribution
-- 🌎 *Heatmaps* or *bar charts* show the number of shows per country.
+- 🌎 *Heatmaps*  show the number of shows per country.
 - ✅ *Finding*: The U.S., India, and the UK are among the top countries with most content produced or available.

 ---